Jordan Clark (English footballer): Shrewsbury Town

 Following a trial spell, Clark went on to join League Two side Shrewsbury Town on 17 July 2014, re-uniting with new Shrewsbury manager Micky Mellon who had previously been assistant, and later caretaker-manager at Barnsley.

 Clark made his Shrewsbury Town debut in a 2–2 draw against Wimbledon on the opening day of the season.
 On 30 August 2014, Clark scored his first goals for the club, both in a 2–0 win over Luton Town.
 His third goal of the season, against Bury, described as a "superb angled volley", was awarded the winner of the club's Goal of the Month competition for October 2014.

 Clark found his playing role reduced in the second half of the season, mostly used as a substitute.
 However, he contributed two assists, in a 4–0 win over Exeter City on 11 April 2015, as Shrewsbury closed in on promotion to League One.
 At the end of the season, Clark signed a one-year contract extension.

 On 5 September 2015, he scored a last-minute winning goal in a 2–1 win at former club Barnsley, Town's first win of the League One season.
 It was announced Clark was to be released by the club in May 2016.

 Accrington Stanley

 After leaving Shrewsbury, he signed for Accrington Stanley in August 2016.
 He scored his first goal for Accrington in an EFL Trophy tie against Chesterfield on 4 October 2016.

 He was offered a new contract by the club at the end of the 2019–20 season.

 Luton Town

 On 5 August 2020 Clark signed for Luton Town on a free transfer after his Accrington contract expired.

+On 27 May 2023, he scored the goal in regular time and a penalty in the penalty shoot-out for Luton in the EFL Championship play-off final against Coventry City, which ended 1–1 after extra time.
+Luton won on penalties, ensuring they would play in the Premier League in the 2023–24 season.

+On 6 April 2024, Clark scored his first Premier League goal in a 2–1 win over Bournemouth.

+Despite a disappointing season that resulted in a second consecutive relegation, Clark was named Player of the Season for the 2024–25 season, also winning Players' Player of the Season and Goal of the Season.